syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 ### Removing empty merge fields

-The following code snippet shows how to remove the empty paragraphs when the paragraph have a merge field item without any data during mail merge process.
+The following code example shows how to remove the empty paragraphs when the paragraph has a merge field item without any data during mail merge process.

 {% highlight c# %}
 [C#]

-//Open the template document.
+//Opens the template document.

 WordDocument document = new WordDocument("Template.docx");

-//Remove paragraph which contains only empty fields.
+//Removes paragraph that contains only empty fields.

 document.MailMerge.RemoveEmptyParagraphs = true;